foxmask/django-th/docs/migration.rst

     11 | django_th         | 0001_initial        | 2015-06-10 10:00:00.977958+02

-if you dont have it then do :
+if you don't have it then do :

 .. code-block:: sql